Keyboard shortcuts

 Cloudflare KV is a globally distributed key-value storage system.
 Along with a key and value, KV entries can also have associated metadata.

 Cloesce respects the design constraints of KV storage.
-For models backed purely by KV or R2, the following are not supported:
+For Models backed purely by KV or R2, the following are not supported:

 • Relationships